Beauty, loss and their ‘side-by-side-ness’

 For self-disclosure: fear – and courage

 I don’t much feel the need to protect myself these days.
 This means that it isn’t usually fear that stops me from self-disclosing – both personally and professionally.
 If anything, I’ve always felt more acutely the alternative; the risk not to disclose.
-No doubt this is linked to having been burnt by not sharing strong feelings in the past; the inaction clawed at me from the inside.
+No doubt this is linked to having been burnt by not sharing what was important to me in the past; the inaction clawed at me.
 I struggled to find clarity – and courage.
-Now, I fear more the risk of keeping myself out of a relationship, of not communicating.
-In clients’ relationships too I often witness the damaging consequences of not sharing the big and the small.
+Now, I fear more the risk of keeping myself out of relationship, of not communicating.
+In clients’ relationships with others, I also often witness the damaging consequences of not sharing the big and the small.

 Against self-disclosure: when keeping shtum is king

 We are each well within our rights not to disclose – or answer – anything we don’t want to.
 I’m reminded of the writer Rebecca Solnit’s statement, ‘not all questions have to be answered’.
-For me, as long as it isn’t fear that’s stopping me from speaking, I’m good.
+For me, as long as it isn’t fear that’s stopping me from speaking or doing, I’m good.

 Power, power, power